TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAMicrosoftWordTemplate.md

 ### Picture Content Control

 1. Click on the location that you would like to add the control.
-If you are having trouble selecting the location you need to add the control, see [Manipulating the Location of a Conent Control](#manipulating-the-location-of-a-content-control).
+If you are having trouble selecting the location you need to add the control, see [Manipulating the Location of a Content Control](#manipulating-the-location-of-a-content-control).

 2. If you only want to edit a control, skip to Step 3.
 Otherwise, go to the Developer Tab and click on the Plain Text Content Control button.

 ![Plain Text Content Control]({{ site.baseurl }}/assets/images/microsoftWordTemplate/plainTextContentControlBtn.png)

-2. With your cursor inside the Plain Text Content Control of choice, click on "Properties" to edit the `Title` and `Tag`.
+3. With your cursor inside the Plain Text Content Control of choice, click on "Properties" to edit the `Title` and `Tag`.
+Follow the [naming conventions]({{ site.baseurl }}/docs/techSpecs/conventions.md).

 ![Properties Button]({{ site.baseurl }}/assets/images/microsoftWordTemplate/propertiesBtn.png)

-3. Fill in any of the other properties as necessary.
+4. Fill in any of the other properties as necessary.

+5. Resize the Picture Content Control as needed.
+If you have added this in a text box, the size of the Picture Content Control will be constrained to the size of the text box.
+You should resize the text box such that you have ample space to play around with the size of your Picture Control, otherwise you risk the image being populated with the bottom being cropped out.

 ### Repeating Content Control